khulnasoft-lab/design.khulnasoft.com/contents/contribute/lifecycle.md

 - **Define:** A need for a component or a gap within an existing component is identified and usage guidelines are written/updated within [Pajamas](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com). <span class="app-styles"><gl-label background-color="#8C73A1" title="pajamas::define" scoped /></span>
 - **Design:** The component is added to the [Pajamas UI Kit](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit) in Figma. <span class="app-styles"><gl-label background-color="#7CA189" title="pajamas::design" scoped /></span>
-- **Build:** The component is added to [gitlab-ui](https://gitlab.com/gitlab-org/gitlab-ui), including examples and documentation.
+- **Build:** The component is added to [Gitlab UI](https://gitlab.com/gitlab-org/gitlab-ui), including documentation.
 The component is styled according to design specs found in [Pajamas UI Kit](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit).
   Components function correctly, match usage guidelines, and are added to Pajamas. <span class="app-styles"><gl-label background-color="#6787BB" title="pajamas::build" scoped /></span>
 - **Integrate:** The documented component is integrated into [GitLab the